bigchaindb/bigchaindb/docs/server/source/production-deployment-template/workflow.rst

 For example, ``superSECRET_token4-POST*requests``.
 You will put it in the ``vars`` file later.
 Every BigchainDB node in a cluster can have a different secret token.
+To make an HTTP POST request to your BigchainDB node, you must include an HTTP header named ``X-Secret-Access-Token`` and set it equal to your secret token, e.g.

+``X-Secret-Access-Token: superSECRET_token4-POST*requests``

 3. Deploy a Kubernetes cluster for your BigchainDB node.
 We have some instructions for how to :doc:`Deploy a Kubernetes cluster on Azure <../production-deployment-template/template-kubernetes-azure>`.